rdavislee/concepthub/design/brainstorming/API_SPECIFICATION.md

 }
 ```

 **Note:** The session associated with the access token (and its corresponding refresh token) is revoked.
+The access token must be provided in the `Authorization` header with the `Bearer` prefix.

 ---